csimpkins/python-course/text-editors.md

 ## Customizing your text editor

-Having a go-to text editor improves your productivity in part because it will be set up with your preferred defaults.
+Having a go-to text editor improves your productivity in part because you can set up your editor with your preferred defaults.
 Customization is important because many text editors and IDEs are configured with bad defaults.
 Good programmers insist on writing code that is clear and consistently formatted.
 Having a well-configured text editor helps you do that.
 At a minimum you should configure your text editor to:

 - Indent with spaces instead of TABs
 - Set indent (tab) width to 4